preciofishbone/OmniaDocs/introduction/index.rst

 3. Open the list of blocks.
 4. Use drag and drop to add the block to a suitable area.

-To access the settings for the control, see above for more information.
+To access the settings for the control, see above.